Jsparrow/jsparrow.github.io/README.md

 # How to contribute

-Fork this repository, make changes and when you are done with them send us a pullrequest.
+Fork this repository, make changes and when you are done with them send us a pull request.
 Thank you.

 # Vuepress reference guide